rharbird/engduinochallenges/one_by_one.md

 {% include "./header.md" %}

-# Task: One by one
+# Task 1.1: One by one

 | Level| Maximum Points | Uses |
 | ------ |:------:|------|